Pers8/obsidian-files/Untitled 1.md

-Do not forgive someone because they deserve forgiveness, but forgive them becq
+Do not forgive someone because they deserve forgiveness, but because you deserve peace